 What Regenerative Agriculture Actually Means

-"Regenerative" has become a common word on food labels, brand websites, and in climate policy discussions.
+"Regenerative" has become a common word on food labels, brand websites, and climate policy discussions.
 If you've tried to understand what it actually means at the level of soil biology and farm practice, you've likely found either vague marketing language or dense academic literature.
-This post is an attempt to fill the gap between those two things.
+The gap between those two things is worth closing, because the concept has real scientific substance and legitimate caveats that neither a label claim nor a research paper will give you in one place.

 What Industrial Farming Has Done to Soil